Muhammadfaheem8988/Superstore-Sales-Data-Analysis/README.md

 # Superstore-Sales-Data-Analysis
 **Overview:** This project analyzes a fictional retail Superstore dataset to uncover business insights on sales and profit.
-Using Python (Pandas, NumPy) for data processing and Matplotlib/Seaborn for visualization, we explore trends by region, category, time, and customer segment:contentReference[oaicite:3]{index=3}.
+Using Python (Pandas, NumPy) for data processing and Matplotlib/Seaborn for visualization, we explore trends by region, category, time, and customer segment.
 The goal is to understand what drives revenue and profitability to inform strategic decisions.

 ## Installation & Requirements
 1. Clone this repository.